GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 To inject into other frames like `data:`, `blob:`, and `filesystem:`, set the `"match_origin_as_fallback"` to `true`.
 For details, see [Injecting in related frames][cs-inject-frames]

 `"all_frames"` Boolean
 : _Optional_.
 Defaults to `false`, meaning that only the top frame is matched.
 If set to true, it will inject into all frames, even if the frame is not the topmost frame in the tab.
-Each frame is checked independently for URL requirements, it won't inject into child frames if the URL requirements are not met.
+Each frame is checked independently for URL requirements.
+It won't inject into child frames if the URL requirements are not met.

 `"match_about_blank"`- Boolean
 : _Optional_.
 Defaults to `false`.
 Whether the script should inject into an `about:blank` frame where the parent URL matches one of the patterns declared in `"matches"`.